supermarsx/autogithubpullmerge/readme.md

 - `--api-key-url-user USER` Basic auth user for `--api-key-url`.
 - `--api-key-url-password PASS` Basic auth password for `--api-key-url`.
 - `--api-key-file FILE` JSON/YAML file with `token` or `tokens` array.
+- `--open-pat-page` Open the GitHub PAT creation page in your browser and exit.
+- `--save-pat FILE` Save a PAT to `FILE`, prompting if no value is provided.
+- `--pat-value TOKEN` Supply the PAT inline when using `--save-pat`.
 - `--api-base URL` Base URL for GitHub API (default `https://api.github.com`).
   Note: if none are provided, falls back to `GITHUB_TOKEN` or `AGPM_API_KEY`.